Computer Science

-Develop your students' computer skills.
-Earn your Computer Science Endorsement and be equipped to teach students in grades K-8 and/or 5-12 computer and programming skills.
-By completing this graduate-level endorsement, teachers are authorized to teach selected computer science and computer programming courses.
-The program focuses on systems and networks, data representation, abstraction and designing, as well as developing, testing and refining algorithms that prepare teachers to improve student outcomes and leads to an Iowa Endorsement #277 (K-8) and/or #278 (5-12).*
+We believe teaching computer science is about more than technology—it’s about preparing the next generation to think critically, solve problems, and thrive in a digital world.
+Our 100% online Computer Science Endorsement program equips licensed teachers with the knowledge and skills to teach systems and networks, data representation, abstraction and designing, as well as developing, testing and refining algorithms that prepare teachers to improve student outcomes and leads to an Iowa Endorsement #277 (K-8) and/or #278 (5-12).

 It’s more than a lane change.